sssingh/face-mask-detection/README.md

 <br><br>
 The raw and fully processed dataset (data.zip, 1.5GB zip file) can be downloaded from  [here](https://drive.google.com/file/d/1THtv0JKDMKhkGgo-W7c-EtZGZ4MdnDgs/view?usp=sharing)
 The data.zip contains the main parent folder 'data.'
 Inside the 'data' folder, there are three sub-folders...<br>
-1. raw_dataset: This is the original dataset taken from publicly available RFMD and SFMD datasets.
+1. **raw_dataset**: This is the original dataset taken from publicly available RFMD and SFMD datasets.
 Original images from RFMD and SFMD are combined to create raw_dataset. <br>
-2. flatten_raw_dataset: This is the raw_dataset after flattening individual sub-folders within the raw_dataset. <br>
+2. **flatten_raw_dataset**: This is the raw_dataset after flattening individual sub-folders within the raw_dataset. <br>
-3. processed_dataset: This is the processed dataset.
+3. **processed_dataset**: This is the processed dataset.
 This dataset is used for model training, validation, and testing.

 ## Evaluation Metrics
 The metrics below were recorded for each of the six models we build during training and evaluation phases...